majidabbasi110/pcms/README.md

 # PCMS

-PCMS also known as PIA Complaint Management System is a Web Application to be used for recording complaints within PIA departments.
+PCMS abbrevation for PIA Complaint Management System which is a Web based Application to be used for recording complaints within PIA departments.

 ## Description

-This project is currently a work-in-progress.
 The project heads wanted this Project to solve issue of delayed response when fixing things within PIA Departments.
 So this project came into existence.
-The aim of this Web Application is quickly forward the complaints to the relevant authorities.
+The aim of this Web Application is quickly forward the complaints to the relevant authorities. *This project is currently a work-in-progress.*

 ### Features
 - Register User
 - Login User
 - Auhtenticate User
+- Update User Information
 - Admin Role
 - Normal User Role
 - Report Complaint
 - Add Photos in Complaint
 - See All the Complaints launched in the Admin Role
+- Admin and Private routes for admin and local users respectively

 #### Features yet to be Implemented
 - Close a Complaint